rcdevhub/emc/README.md

 # Ethical Model Calibration
 Code to accompany the project *Ethical Model Calibration - Diagnosing and Mitigating Hidden Bias in Healthcare Models*
 ## Objective
-The objective of this project was to provide a framework to identify and mitigate bias in healthcare machine learning models.
+The objective of this project was to provide a framework to identify and mitigate bias in healthcare machine learning models, based on model performance in the latent space.
 ## Data
 This project used two custom datasets from the UK Biobank.
 ## How to use